-Vacancies on the Board of Trustees are addressed through a recruitment process which involves sourcing a potential shortlist from the existing Local Governing Bodies and upstanding Members of the local community.
-Candidates are assessed by the Chair and Vice Chair of Trustees and the Chief Executive Officer.
+Vacancies on the Board of Trustees are addressed through a recruitment process which involves sourcing a potential shortlist from recommended agencies including Academy Ambassadors and Governors for Schools; the existing Local Governing Bodies and upstanding Members of the local community.
+Candidates are interviewed by the Chair and Vice Chair of Trustees and the Chief Executive Officer with recommendations for appointment made to the Members.
 Appointments are focused on the needs of the Trust.
 A skills and knowledge audit is conducted every 2 years at Trust level in order to identify recruitment and training needs.
+There is a comprehensive induction policy and process in place to support Trustees transition onto the board.

-Subject to Articles 48-49 and 53, the Articles of The Auriga Academy Trust require that the makeup of the Board of Trustees be as follows:
+Subject to Articles 48-49 and 53, the Articles of The Auriga Academy Trust require that the composition of the Board of Trustees be as follows:

-- Up to 12 Trustees appointed by the Members by Ordinary Resolution (Article 50); - A minimum of 2 Parent Trustees, if no provision is made for at least 2 Parent Local Governors on each established Local Governing Body (Article 46c); - Co-opted Trustees may be appointed under Article 58 (Article 47); - The total number of Trustees who are employed by the Trust will not exceed one third of the total number of trustees (Article 50B); - Local Authority Associated Persons cannot exceed 20% or more of the total number of trustees.
+- Up to 12 Trustees appointed by the Members by Ordinary Resolution (Article 50) - A minimum of 2 Parent Trustees, if no provision is made for at least 2 Parent Local Governors on each established Local Governing Body (Article 46c); - Co-opted Trustees may be appointed under Article 58 (Article 47); - The total number of Trustees who are employed by the Trust will not exceed one third of the total number of trustees (Article 50B); - Local Authority Associated Persons cannot exceed 20% or more of the total number of trustees.